Creating smarter solutions matters

 What you’ll be doing

-You might be involved with rejuvenating and servicing current infrastructure, or delivering ambitious improvements to track equipment, signalling and overhead lines to improve passenger comfort and safety.
+You’ll even have the chance to get involved with major projects.
+Things like rejuvenating and servicing current infrastructure, or delivering ambitious improvements to track equipment, signalling and overhead lines.
+Work that matters to our passengers’ comfort and safety.

 Previous graduates have gone on to achieve internal promotion and become assistant project engineers, assistant design engineers, assistant asset engineers or rail fleet support engineers.
 There are also plenty of opportunities for promotion to senior management positions across the organisation.